Dear Colleagues,

 This award recognizes those who have made distinguished lifetime career contributions to the fields of ethnomethodology and/or conversation analysis.
 To nominate an individual for this award, please submit the following:

-2. Relevant supporting materials, including a list of the nominee's
+- Relevant supporting materials, including a list of the nominee's publications; and

 Dušan Bjelić (Chair) (bjelic@maine.edu) by March 1.